ChokeGuy/code-challenge/readme.md

    ```
 7. Once the server is running, you can test the APIs using the provided **Postman collection**:
    - [Postman Collection](https://www.postman.com/bold-capsule-703444/workspace/resources-service)
+   - You may be asked to download the postman agent to run the apis on postman website
    - Make sure to switch the **environment** to `env` before running the tests.

 ---